 One the most important tensions expressed in this work is between learning and experience.
 Faust himself rejects scholarship for life, but it would be a mistake to suppose that Goethe unequivocally endorses this view.
 Mephistopheles, who is usually both truthful and wise, warns him against this enthusiasm for raw experience; and Goethe himself was a scholar and bureaucrat who greatly valued the learning of the past and aimed at joining the pantheon of classic writers.
 Faust is a part of Goethe, but so is Mephistopheles.

 This is a work that can be hugely entertaining, but only if one understands its references and ideas.
 These notes are meant to help you enjoy the work by pointing you to significant passages that need careful thought and providing crucial information on some difficult references.
 They are meant not to hand you a simple interpretation, but to stimulate thought about the work that can lead to an interpretation.

 There are several passages in the Bible which must be read in connection with specific lines in the play.
-You can access one at the ARTFL project at the University of Chicago.

 None of them will take more than a few minutes to read.

 Prologue in Heaven, Night, Before the City Gate, Study, Study, Witch's Kitchen, Street, Evening, Promenade, Street, Garden, A Garden Bower, Wood and Cave, Martha's Garden, At the Well, City Wall, Night.
 Street in Front of Gretchen's Door, Cathedral, Walpurgis Night, Dismal Day, Charming Landscape, Open Country, Palace, Deep Night, Midnight, Large Outer Court of the Palace, Entombment, Mountain Gorges; Forest, Rock, and Desert

 Prologue in Heaven